bioalb/slach/src/engines/stockfish_3/Readme_slach.txt

 The files contained in the src sub-directory were downloaded from http://stockfishchess.org/download/ on 26/5/2013.
-No modification was made.
 The entire stockfish source code can be found in the src sub-directory.

+Modifications made:

+r68: commented out lines 54-58 and 68 for linking issues